julianeon/julianeon/README.md

 I use Linux (Ubuntu), the i3 window manager, and [switch between vim and Emacs](https://medium.com/@julianmartinez/vim-vs-emacs-how-to-think-about-them-and-choose-your-editor-403456467456).

 I like coding, running and reading science fiction.
-Big fan of the [command line](https://ubuntu.com/tutorials/command-line-for-beginners#2-a-brief-history-lesson) and [bash scripting](https://news.ycombinator.com/item?id=33354286).

 I'm on [Hacker News](https://news.ycombinator.com/) and [Indie Hackers](https://indiehackers.com), if you read those.

+You can read my repo guide here.

 Also, I'm friendly.
 Say hi, on Telegram or Discord, at @julianeon.